Independent Verification

 There is a strong negative bias amongst academics, scientists and engineers that because no one has yet succeeded in converting g-force into useful power, it is impossible and therefore can never be done.

-I realised early on that an independent validation of ECS was going to be necessary, so I commissioned TUV-NEL, a leading firm of hydrodynamic consultants, to carry out a detailed investigation into my design of a small 30kW ECS unit.
+I realised early on that an independent validation of the Energy Conversion System was going to be necessary, so I commissioned TUV-NEL, the leading firm of hydrodynamic consultants, to carry out a detailed investigation into my design of a small 30kW Energy Conversion System unit.

-TUV are a large international company who took over the UK’s National Engineering Laboratory in 1995.
-For details of the company and the specialist consultancy services they offer see www.tuvnel.com
+TUV is a large international company that took over the UK’s National Engineering Laboratory in 1995.
+For details on the company and the specialist consultancy services they offer see www.tuvnel.com

-TUV-NEL staff completed a ‘desk top’ study of my 30KW pilot ECS design and their report gives a very detailed analysis of the inter-flowing ECS circuits on page 19.
+TUV-NEL staff completed a ‘desktop’ study of my 30KW pilot the Energy Conversion System design and their report gives a very detailed analysis of the inter-flowing Energy Conversion System circuits on page 19.

 Gross power outputs of 44.87KW are given on page 21 with a calculated net export power of 33.8KW on page 7, after deductions of the operational power requirements.